lenh0205/dotnetDoc/Csharp.md

 ### System.Text.StringBuilder
 * System.Text.StringBuilder objects are **`mutable`**
-* `allow to modify` the contents of the string without creating a new instance
+* `allow to modify` the contents of the string without creating a new instance (_performance and memory efficiency for frequent changes_)
 * provides additional methods and properties specifically for `string manipulation`: _Append, Insert, Remove, Replace,..._

 ## "using" statement